thiagorossener/jekflix-template/_posts/2025-2-15-ANN-OptionPricing-DeltaHedging.md

 </ol>

 Equation 1: It represents the initial value of a call option (C) at time -, where C(BSM) is the Black Scholes price of the call option.

 Equation 2: It represents the initial value of the stock position and the delta of the neural network model at time 0.

 Equation 3: This represents the initial value of the bond position needed to offset the positions in the stock and call option, ensuring the initial investment is delta-neutral.

 Equation 4: This shows how to calculate the delta for the neural network model, which is the rate of change of the neural network's options price with respect to changes in the stock price.

 <h3 class="toc_title">Delta Hedging Strategy</h3>

-The strategy consists of shorting 1 call option, longing for the underlying asset for a change in number of shares at price S0, and shorting for a bond to finance the rest of the long position in the underlying asset that is not financed with the sale of the call option.
+The strategy consists of shorting 1 call option, longing for the underlying asset for a change in the number of shares at price S0, and shorting for a bond to finance the rest of the long position in the underlying asset that is not financed with the sale of the call option.

 The initial value of the replicating portfolio is 0 since the long position is financed entirely with riskless borrowing and the sale of the call option.